 Next Charging has incurred net losses since inception, and may not be able to achieve or maintain profitability in the future.
 Next Charging's expenses will likely increase in the future as it develops and launches its products, expands new markets, increases its sales and marketing efforts and continues to invest in technology.
 These efforts to grow its business may be more costly than Next Charging expects and may not result in increased revenue or growth in its business.
 Next Charging will likely be required to make significant capital investments and incur recurring or new costs, and its investments (if any) may not generate sufficient returns and its results of operations, financial condition and liquidity may be adversely affected.
 Any failure to increase revenues sufficiently to keep pace with such investments and other expenses could prevent Next Charging from achieving or maintaining profitability or positive cash flow on a consistent basis or at all.
 If Next Charging is unable to successfully address these risks and challenges as it encounters them, its business, financial condition, results of operations and prospects could be adversely affected.
-If it is unable to generate adequate revenue growth and manage expenses, Next Charging may continue to increase in the future, which may be substantial, and it may never be able to achieve or maintain profitability.
-Next Charging intends to continue to expend significant funds to further develop its technology.
+If it is unable to generate adequate revenue growth and manage expenses, Next Charging may continue to incur net losses in the future, which may be substantial, and it may never be able to achieve or maintain profitability.
+Next Charging also expects its costs and expenses to increase in future periods, which could negatively affect future results of operations if revenues do not increase.
+In particular, Next Charging intends to continue to expend significant funds to further develop its technology.
 Furthermore, if Next Charging's future growth and operating performance fail to meet investor or analyst expectations, or if it has future negative cash flow or losses resulting from investment in technology or expanding operations, this could have a material adverse effect on its business, financial condition and results of operations.